jsdsl/semaphore/readme.md

 #### `lock.waitForRelease()`

-`lock.then(...)` returns a Promise that will resolve to the string ID of this lock once this lock is released.
+`lock.waitForRelease(...)` returns a Promise that will resolve to the string ID of this lock once this lock is released.

 ```typescript
 import { Semaphore, SemaphoreLock } from "@jsdsl/semaphore";